mrtztg/k8s-notes/README.md

       - Also ETCD comes with built-in snapshot solution.
         - First set ETCTCTL api version using: `export ETCDCTL_API=3`
         - To do backup, run `etcdctl snapshot save my_snapshot.db`
-        - To view status of snapshot `ectdctl snapshot status my_snapshot.db`
+        - To view status of snapshot `ectdctl snapshot status my_snapshot.db -w table`
         - To restore the backup (if we installed k8s manually)
           - Firstly, stop *kube-api-server* using `service kube-apiserver stop` (because ETCD restore will restart ETCD cluster, which is required by *kube-api-server*)
           - Run `etcdctl snapshot restore my_snapshot.db --data-dir /var/lib/etcd-from-backup`.
 This will configure *new cluster* to prevent joining new members to the old cluster